peterjgordon/java-bank/README.md

 ## Loading the database

-Create the database by executing the 'create.sql' file.
+Create the database by executing `source create.sql` from the mysql shell.